abhinavsinha1991/filebeat-logstash-poc/README.md

+## This project uses filebeat processors to truncate fields greater than a specified limit, then rewrites the top level "message" field with the truncated field value by concatenating(using script processor) before transmitting it over to logstash.

-## Deploy logstash and filebeat first:
+### Deploy logstash and filebeat first:

 `kubectl apply -f deploy/`

-## Login to the filebeat pod
+### Login to the filebeat pod

 `kubectl exec -it <filebeat-pod-name> bash`

-## Add the following lines to a file in /usr/share/filebeat directory by name *.log, e.g abc.log:
+### Add the following lines to a file in /usr/share/filebeat directory by name *.log, e.g abc.log:

 ```
 "321 - App01 - WebServer is starting"